 Early Christian doctrines concerning the sacraments were heavily influenced by these cults.
 As Christianity developed, borrowing from many religions, but especially Mithraism, Judaism was seen as the “parent” and Christianity was seen as the child who has “repented” from the legalism of Judaism.
 Christianity was seen as moving away from Judaism because it was being consumed in the wrath of God.

-In one seminary book it said that the true Israel, the real people of God, were the Christians.
+In many books it is said that the true Israel, the real people of God, were the Christians.
 This is a common theme in Christian theological books and commentaries.
 This ministry has many examples of this.
 In these books you will see the development of the story of Peter going to Rome, which is very important by the second and third century because they had to establish this apostolic link to the new “faith” of Christianity and to “legitimize” Rome.